Share premium account

 The share premium account is likely to grow and diminish over time as a company is likely to issue shares in line with the current market value of its shares, rather than the essentially arbitrary par value of the shares.

-Given how it arises, the share premium account is not distributable.
+The share premium account is not distributable.
 It can be moved into distributable reserves only through a re-organisation of capital (specifically, a reduction of capital).
+This is the purpose of the share premium account: it keeps money raised by issuing shares separate from distributable reserves.